Intersection Bounds: Estimation and Inference: Monte Carlo Experiments

-We considered sample sizes $n=500$ and $n=1000$, and we implemented both series and kernel-type estimators to estimate the bound-generating function $\theta_l(v)$ in \eqref{mp-bound-sim}.
-For both estimators, we computed critical values via simulation as described in Appendix \ref{nonpara-est-simulation-cv}, and we implemented our method both with and without estimating $V_{\epsilon}$.
-For the latter, the precision-corrected curve is maximized on the interval between the 5th percentile of $V_i$ and the point $1.5$.
-We do this in order to avoid undue influence of outliers at the boundary of the support of $V_i$.
-For the former, $V_{\epsilon}$ is estimated by $\widehat V_{\epsilon}$ in \eqref{V-estimator} with $\epsilon=10^{-6}$, $c_n = \sqrt{\log n}$, and $\ell_n = 2 \sqrt{\log n} \cdot \sup_{ v \in \mathcal{V}} s(v) $.
+We considered sample sizes $n=500$ and $n=1000$, and we implemented both series and kernel-type estimators to estimate the bounding function $\theta(v)$ in \eqref{mp-bound-sim}.
+We set $\mathcal{V}$ to be an interval between the $.05$ and $.95$ sample quantiles of $V_i$'s in order to avoid undue influence of outliers at the boundary of the support of $V_i$.
+For both types of estimators, we computed critical values via simulation as described in Section \ref{sec:implementation-details}, and we implemented our method with both the conservative but simple, non-stochastic choice $\widehat{V} = \mathcal{V}$ and the set estimate $\widehat{V} = \widehat V_n$ described in Section \ref{sec:inf-est-strategy}.